yukaitung/lgdxrobot-docs/content/cloud/getting-started/_index.md

 ## Step 1: Create a Folders

-Create a folder to store the certificates, and if you are using simulation, create an additional folder to share the Webots files.
+Create a folder to store the certificates, and if using simulation, create an additional folder to share the Webots files.

 ## Step 2: Run the Docker Image